deepakgupta1/Scoring-Airbnb-Reviews/README.md

 # Scoring-Airbnb-Reviews
 Score prediction in the categories of cleanliness, accuracy, check-in, communication, location, value (out of 10) and overall (out of 100) based on the reviews left by customers on Airbnb.
 Find more about the challenge [here](https://community.topcoder.com/longcontest/?module=ViewProblemStatement&rd=17202&pm=14964).

+This is my award winning position writeup for the challenge.

 ### 1. Problem and data.
 Doing sentiment analysis on reviews of comments left by customers and predict seven different score based on the reviews and other data given.
 Lots of data was given: